CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 What are CIS Controls v8.1, and why do Canadian SMBs adopt them?

-Canadian SMBs adopt v8.1 because it is prescriptive where NIST CSF 2.0 is descriptive.
-CSF tells leadership what outcomes to measure.
+Canadian SMBs adopt v8.1 because it is prescriptive where NIST CSF 2.0 (2024) is descriptive.
+CSF tells leadership which outcomes to govern.
 CIS tells the engineer what to configure on Monday morning.
-The Canadian Centre for Cyber Security baseline controls overlap CIS IG1 by roughly 90 percent, so a CIS-aligned program satisfies federal guidance with one operating layer instead of two.
+Most of our clients report upward in CSF language while operating in CIS Safeguards.

 The 18 CIS Controls grouped into Implementation Groups (IG1, IG2, IG3)

-1 Inventory of Enterprise Assets Yes Yes Yes
+1 Inventory and Control of Enterprise Assets Yes Yes Yes

-2 Inventory of Software Assets Yes Yes Yes
+2 Inventory and Control of Software Assets Yes Yes Yes

 3 Data Protection Yes Yes Yes